clojurebridge-minneapolis/installfest/docs/track2.md

 Feel free to go through these at your own pace, or you can follow along this document which will periodically reference the koans.

 To get the koans all setup and running visit the official [koans page](http://clojurekoans.com/).

+For the koans we recommend using [Atom](https://atom.io/), or your preferred editor should work great.

 ## Clojure Basics